Nzii3/partnerpal-docs/docs/getting_started.md

 description: Getting started with Benthos
 ---

-import { DiscordMessage, DiscordMessages } from '@discord-message-components/react'
+import { DiscordMessage, DiscordMessages } from '@discord-message-components' import '@discord-message-components/dist/style.css'
-import '@discord-message-components/react/dist/style.css'

 Woops!
 You fell for the marketing hype.
 Let's try and get through this together.